shawn-nyk/tp/docs/DeveloperGuide.md

 1. Editing some fields in the profile item.

-   1. Prerequisites: The profile item must exist and access via a valid index.
+   1. Prerequisites: The profile item must exist and accessed via a valid index.

    1. Test case: `edit me 1 c/achievement t/Hackathon at Shoppee d/2nd place` <br>
    Expected: The image on the card will be changed into a trophy with the title being Hackathon.